 Tips to Tackle GRE Quant

-- This one’s called the 'plugging in' process and once you’ve mastered this technique, it works wonders for answers that have a numerical value.
-Most answers on GRE would be within a range – you need to have an idea where within the range the answer could lie.
+- Choose Numbers Smartly: This one’s called the 'plugging in' process and once you’ve mastered this technique, it works wonders for answers that have a numerical value.
+Most answers on the GRE would be within a range – you need to have an idea where within the range the answer could lie.
 Once you are able to arrive at a rough estimation of the size of the number just knock off the wrong answers.
 This method could appear to be crude but a lot of GRE toppers swear by this.

 Tips to score high on GRE Verbal

-- The key to getting a complete hold over Sentence Equivalence and Text Completion is to understand a given sentence really well, using the clues hidden in them.
+- Read The Sentence Multiple Times: The key to getting a complete hold over Sentence Equivalence and Text Completion is to understand a given sentence really well, using the clues hidden in it.
 It is important to know more than just the meaning of words.
 What is in the blanks gets decided by what is not in the blanks?

-General Practice Strategies
+General Practice Strategies for GRE Exam

-- Since the GRE is written in a very high-pressure environment, it is crucial to simulate that experience.
+- Do Regular Writing Practice: Since the GRE is written in a very high-pressure environment, it is crucial to simulate that experience.
 Write your practice tests at the same time slot that you’ve booked for the actual exam.
 Take only the breaks that would be allowed during the exam day.
 This way, you’ll get a hang of how it feels to write a standardized test under time constraints and the test day will pass like a breeze.

-- Instead of using word lists to memorize new words, try using flashcards.
+- Create Flashcards: Instead of using word lists to memorize new words, try using flashcards.
 Spending time with flashcards is the best way to remember difficult words and their meanings.
 This can be helpful not only for the GRE but also for improving your vocabulary in general.

 Following these expert tips meant for the Indian, GRE test-taker is actually quite easy and it is just a matter of practice.
 Once you’ve got them ingrained, writing the GRE will be much easier.
 So take a printout and stick it near your study table.
 That way you will constantly be reminded of the larger points you need to keep in mind during your preparation.